Python API¶

 from RPA.Tables import Tables library = Tables() orders = library.read_table_from_csv( "orders.csv", columns=["name", "mail", "product"] ) customers = library.group_table_by_column(rows, "mail") for customer in customers: for order in customer: add_cart(order) make_order()

-(table, name=None, values=None)¶ Append a column to a table.
+Append a column to a table.

 - Parameters

-table – table to modify
+table – Table to modify

-name – name of new column
+name – Name of new column

-(table, row, index=None)¶ Append rows to a table.
+Append rows to a table.

 - Parameters

-table – table to modify
+table – Table to modify

-row – value for new row
+values – Value(s) for new row

--
+- clear_table(table: Table)

-(table)¶ Clear table in-place, but keep columns.
+Clear table in-place, but keep columns.

 - Parameters

-table – table to clear
+table – Table to clear

 - Parameters

-table – table to copy
+table – Table to copy

--
+- Returns

-(data=None, trim=False, columns=None, index=None)¶ Create Table object from data.
+Create Table object from data.

 Data can be a combination of various iterable containers, e.g. list of lists, list of dicts, dict of lists.